Clive Barker on making movies, writing books, and the state of horror in 1988

 ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, MARCH 2, 1990 By Steve Newton Clive Barker told a fib.
 When the British writer/director came to town on a promotional visit recently, he promised that his new film, Nightbreed, would be a lot "jumpier" than his filmmaking debut, Hellraiser.
 Well, I dunno.
 It sure didn't make me jump.
 And … Continue reading Horror review: Nightbreed

-Cronenberg strives to make the realistic seem fantastic in Dead Ringers
+David Cronenberg strives to make the realistic seem fantastic in Dead Ringers

 ORIGINALLY PUBLISHED ON OCT.
 28, 1988 By Steve Newton Dead Ringers opens with a scene wherein studious young twin boys, Elliot and Beverly Mantle, are seen poring over an anatomically correct model of a woman.
 The twins are fascinated with female anatomy--internal female anatomy, that is.
 "They're so different from us," observes Beverly.
-"We're going … Continue reading Cronenberg strives to make the realistic seem fantastic in Dead Ringers
+"We're going … Continue reading David Cronenberg strives to make the realistic seem fantastic in Dead Ringers

 Horror review: Jason X